fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

-This implies that as long as there or less than 5 or 10 PC doing ICE in parallel in a given browser, we do not anticipate problems on the texted nats moving the ICE pacing to 5ms.
+This implies that as long as there or less than 5 or 10 PC doing ICE in parallel in a given browser, we do not anticipate problems on the texted NATs moving the ICE pacing to 5ms.

 # ICE Bandwidth Usage